Amandankosiyane/shoes_api/README.md

 ```
 - Then you should be able to run the application.
-- If you want to check the admin side just click add Stock page then you will see the admin side.
+- If you want to check the admin side just click the add Stock navigation tab then you will see the admin side.

 ## Let's run the Application on Heroku
 - I assume that you already have the following: